Request business or organization records

-- Status - the company is active or not active
+- Status – whether the company or organization is active or not active

-- Recognition/incorporation date – when they were incorporated, registered, amalgamated within BC
+- Recognition/incorporation date – when they were incorporated, registered or amalgamated within B.C.

 - Registered office address